 You will need to make a clean cut, so try to avoid crushing or damaging any tissue surrounding it.

-Do not pull on the pad as this may cause damage and prevent successful propagation from occurring.
+Do not pull on the pad, as this may cause damage and prevent successful propagation from occurring.

-3. Remove the Spines and Clean the Cactus Pad
+3. Remove the Spines and Clean It

 The next step is to remove any spines on your cactus pad.
 You can do this by using a pair of pliers or tweezers.